 Budding entrepreneurs with growing businesses are often torn between two sales strategies– inbound and outbound sales.

-The inbound vs. outbound sales debate – whether small businesses should adopt the outbound sales approach or adhere to the more popular inbound sales strategy – has been going on for ages.
+The inbound vs. outbound sales debate – whether growing businesses should adopt the outbound sales approach or adhere to the more popular inbound sales strategy – has been going on for ages.

 Although inbound sales are often regarded as the better sales strategy, experts also believe otherwise.
 According to them, outbound sales have been delivering better results than inbound sales for generations.

 The answer to this inbound vs. outbound sales debacle is not straightforward.
 There are many different takes on the two strategies, and it is essential to understand both inbound and outbound sales well before you can decide.

 What is Inbound Sales?

 Inbound sales is a lead generation strategy that focuses on drawing potential customers into the sales funnel through voluntary communication on the customer’s part.
 The inbound sales strategy does not rely on unsolicited communication that customers have not opted in for.

 Here the prospect willingly makes contact with your business through one of the many channels, be it a form they fill up or a question they ask in chat or others.

 For inbound sales, the business has to attract the prospect’s attention through content on the business’s website, social media pages, blogs, forums, and so on.
 The business has to highlight that they have a solution for the target customers’ pain points and problems.
 Also, inbound marketing costs $14 less than traditional marketing for each newly acquired customer.

 For this, the business creates valuable content from which prospects can learn about the brand or business.
 This content has to reach the right audience through targeted marketing and then, you have to wait for the prospect to make first contact or opt-in for communication.